p-ranav/indicators/README.md

 # MultiProgress

-`indicators` supports management of multiple progress bars with the `MultiProgress` class.
+`indicators` supports management of multiple progress bars with the `MultiProgress` class template.

 `template <typename Indicator, size_t count> class MultiProgress` is a class template that holds references to multiple progress bars and provides a safe interface to update the state of each bar. `MultiProgress` works with both `ProgressBar` and `BlockProgressBar` classes.